Unbalance+Balance: Single

 The album consists of one previously released single.

 "Not Crazy to Me" is a B-side take from Nakamori's twenty-seventh single "Everlasting Love".
 It was written by Nokko and produced by Ryuuichi Sakamoto.
 It was released on 21 May 1993.
 It was Nakamori's the first single to be released in two years under new recording label.
 It includes a new melodical arrangement to the original.
 The original version was included on the reissue version of album, Unbalance+Balance+6 and the compilation album Utahime Densetsu: 90's Best.

 The single debuted at number 10 on the weekly Oricon Singles Chart and was Nakamori's final single to be released in compact disc format.

 Stage performances

-While the singles "Gekka" and "Aibu" were performed on later live tours and music television programs, the album tracks "Kurobara" was performed during the one-night live Parco Threatre Live in 1994; "Norma Jean" on the Spoon tour in 1998; and "Eien no Tobira" and "Hikaru no Nai Mangekyō" were performed for the first time on the acoustic 21 Seiki he no Tabidachi tour.
+While the singles "Gekka" and "Aibu" were performed on later live tours and music television programs, the album tracks "Kurobara" was performed during the one-night live Parco Theatre Live in 1994; "Norma Jean" on the Spoon tour in 1998; and "Eien no Tobira" and "Hikaru no Nai Mangekyō" were performed for the first time on the acoustic 21 Seiki he no Tabidachi tour.
 Kagerou was performed very often as well: Parco Theatre Live, True Akina Live in 1995 and acoustic live tour 21 Seiki he no Tabidachi.

 Chart performance

 The album reached at number 4 on the Oricon Album Weekly Chart charted for nine consecutive weeks with sales of 186,600 copies.
-Re-issue version of the album debut at number 58 on the Billboard Japan´s Weekly album Charts.
+Re-issue version of the album debut at number 58 on the Billboard Japan's Weekly album Charts.

-Until 2002 cover album Zero Album Utahime 2, none of Nakamori albums did not debut in the top 10 of the weekly Oricon Albums Chart.